pdreker/fritz_exporter/docs/index.rst

 .. note::
   **Prometheus required**

-  As the scope of this exporter lies on a typical home device, this also means that there are a lot of people interested in it, who may not have had any contact with [Prometheus](https://prometheus.io/).
+  As the scope of this exporter lies on a typical home device, this also means that there are a lot of people interested in it, who may not have had any contact with `Prometheus <https://prometheus.io/>`_.
 As a result if this there have been some misunderstandings in the past, how this all works.

   To avoid frustration you will need to know this: